Services

 Helping other reach their greatest potential is primarily about four things:

-2. Ensuring your team has the tools and resources necessary to be successful.
+Ensuring your team understands their expectations and has the tools and resources necessary to be successful.

-3. Being real with your people about what’s possible for their futures.
+Being honest with your people about what’s possible for their future career growth & committing to helping them in their development.

 As a leader, it’s important to pay attention to what people do well and where they can stretch further.
 And to ask questions like, “When do you feel most fulfilled in your job/career?”
 Or, “What do you see for yourself in your future?”.
 Finally, being totally present to your team and providing them with coaching that is in alignment with what they are good at, what they want to do, where you see gaps and where you see opportunities for them to take risks is also an important factor in the role you play.